The Python Temple

 In Ouidah, the serpent does not crawl in the dust—it guides the spirit.
 The Temple of Pythons (Temple des Pythons) is not a zoo, not an exhibit, but a living sanctuary where the boundary between animal and divine blurs into reverence.

-Built in 1717, this temple predates most colonial structures in Benin.
+Built in 1717 by King Huffon of Hueda, this temple predates most colonial structures in Benin.
 It has survived French occupation, Baptist missionaries, and the skepticism of modernity.
 What remains is not a relic, but a functioning temple, where pythons sleep in alcoves and devotees come to pray.

 The Python as Deity